The carrier of content is changed from brochure to website and website to mobile application, or ‘app’.

 38 characters Más historias sorprendentes para usted in Spanish and

 39 characters plus d'histoires surprenantes pour vous in French

-We are thankful to Shubh Constro for allowing us to share their Tequaseal –
+We are thankful to Shubh Constro to allow us to share their Tequaseal –

-Shubh Waterproofing App (downloadable from Google Playstore) as a case study.
+Shubh Waterproofing App (downloadable from google playstore) as case study.

 This is an app that guides the ‘DIY’ waterproofing customers to repair vertical,

 horizontal surfaces and terrace waterproofing.
 We translated it in Hindi and Marathi.